Duration: 2 years

 The first-year course consists of 4 main areas:

-• Topic 1: Tectonic Processes and Hazards - A study of the causes of tectonic hazards, the impact of tectonic activity on people, and responses.
+- Tectonic Processes and Hazards – a study of the causes of tectonic hazards, the impact of tectonic activity on people, and responses.

-• Topic 2: Landscape Systems, Processes and Change - An integrated study of processes, landforms and landscapes.
+- Landscape Systems, Processes and Change – an integrated study of processes, landforms and landscapes.

-• Topic 3: Globalisation - causes and consequences for different people and places.
+- Globalisation – causes and consequences for different people and places

 The second-year course comprises: